inet-framework/inet-showcases/docs/wireless/power/index.md

 The following plot shows the energy storage levels (recorded as the `residualEnergyCapacity` statistic) of all the hosts through the course of the simulation.
-In general, hosts start from a given charge level, and their energy storage level depletes, and reaches zero.
+In general, hosts start from a given charge level, and their energy storage level depletes, and reaches the shutdown capacity.
 When that happens, the hosts shut down.
 Then they start to charge, and when their charge level reaches the 0.025J threshold, they turn back on.
 They continue sending ping requests, until they get depleted again.
 The generator generates more power than hosts consume when